FINANCIAL INSTITUTIONS

 As part of its framework for FIs, the SBTi has developed a data-agnostic Python library that is primarily for integration into commercial and homegrown decision support and portfolio management systems, but can also be run as a standalone solution.
 It is based on the temperature scoring methodology developed by CDP and World Wide Fund for Nature.
 Temperature scores used for targets that are submitted to the SBTi for validation may be calculated using the SBTi open-source tool or other third-party temperature scores produced according to this methodology.

-The SBTi Financial Institutions tool helps FIs to assess the temperature alignment of current emissions reduction targets, commitments, and investment and lending portfolios.
+The SBTi Financial Institutions tool helps FIs to assess the temperature alignment of current emissions reduction targets, commitments and investment and lending portfolios.
 This information can be used by FIs to develop GHG emissions reduction targets for official validation by the SBTi, develop engagement strategies and help with strategic investment selection and allocation decisions.

 Tool & Resources